Shaman and divination

 .
 The left part is tu3

-, a clog of earth, the right part is shén, stretch see next character.
+, a clog of earth, the right part is shén, lightning, spirit; stretch or expand.
+See next character.
 Kun

-is the name of hexagram 2.
+is the name (tag) of hexagram 2.
 For its meaning see Kun-story

 .
 The expanse of earth: the huge field of energy we live in.